DIAGNOSTIC IMAGING

 Why PET-CT?

-Why PET-CT?
-PET-CT scanning allows veterinary oncologists to detect changes in the metabolism of cancer cells and to know whether cancer has spread to other parts of the body, which enables experts to determine the development stage of cancer.
+PET-CT scanning allows veterinary oncologists to detect changes in the metabolism of cancer cells and to determine whether the cancer has spread to other parts of the body, enabling experts to assess the development stage of the disease.
 PET-CT scanning can help us to:

-2. Find out how big the cancer is and whether it has spread (development stage of cancer)
+• Determine the size of the cancer and whether it has spread (development stage of cancer)

-4. Decide which is the best treatment for your pet
+• Identify the best treatment for your animal

-5. Check whether your pet’s cancer has come back
+• Check whether your animal’s cancer has returned

-With our oncologists, you can discuss and choose the best remedies to help your pet and avoid unnecessary treatment.
+With our oncologists, you can discuss and choose the best options to help your animal and avoid unnecessary treatment.

 PET-CT Flow chart